Frequently Asked Questions

 Knights Limo

-The WPI Pre-Collegiate Outreach Programs strives to provide a safe, secure, educational and fun environment for our summer programs participants.
-In order to achieve this, we ask that all parents, guardians and participants follow all policies that are outlined.
-Please visit our Program Policies webpage for complete details.
+The WPI Office of Pre-Collegiate Outreach Programs strives to provide a safe, secure, educational, and fun environment for our summer programs participants.
+In order to achieve this, we ask that all parents, guardians, and participants follow our Participant Code of Conduct.

 Tuition Assistance

-The Office of Pre-collegiate Outreach Programs offers financial assistance for families with demonstrated financial need.
+The Office of Pre-Collegiate Outreach Programs offers limited tuition assistance to families with demonstrated financial need.
 Please see our Program Policies for more details.